Malcolm Miller (basketball): Salt Lake City Stars (2021)

 On December 18, 2020, Miller signed a contract with the Utah Jazz.
 He was waived at the conclusion of training camp, but was later added to the roster of their G League affiliate, the Salt Lake City Stars.

 Vanoli Cremona (2021–2022)

 On August 29, 2021, Miller signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA).
 After averaging 9.3 points per game, he parted ways with the team on January 24, 2022.

 Return to the 905 (2022–2023)

 On December 15, 2022, Miller was traded from the Salt Lake City Stars to the Raptors 905.

 Limoges CSP (2023)

 On January 19, 2023, he signed with Limoges CSP of the LNB Pro A.

 Taipei Taishin Mars (2024-2025)

 On September 7, 2024, Miller signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
 On June 2, 2025, Miller was selected to the All-Defensive Second Team of the TPBL in 2024–25 season.

 Taoyuan Taiwan Beer Leopards (2025-present)

 On August 20, 2025, Miller signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).

+On May 9, 2026, Miller was selected to the All-Defensive Second Team of the TPBL in 2025–26 season.
+On August 5, Miller re-signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).